adrienabbey/PicoAirSense/README.md

 # PicoAirSense

-RasPi Pico-based Indoor Environment Monitor
+Raspberry Pi Pico-based Indoor Environment Monitor

 ## The Goal

 - Monitor indoor air quality, humidity, temperature, and pressure.
 - Develop skills and experience working with microcontrollers.
-  - Use Fritzing to create wiring schematics.
 - Use a Raspberry Pi Pico 2W, an E-Ink display, and several sensors to do this.

 ## Hardware